Chicago (1927 film): Preservation and availability

-The film was long difficult to see, but a recent print was made available from the UCLA Film and Television Archive, enabling the film to play at festivals and historic theaters around the country.
-This has greatly improved the reputation of the film.
-Flicker Alley released the film on Blu-ray on October 6, 2020.
+The film was long difficult to see, but in 2006 the UCLA Film and Television Archive restored a 35 mm print, which was screened at Kansas Silent Film Festival in 2007.
+Flicker Alley released the film on DVD in 2010 and later on Blu-ray on October 6, 2020.

-A print of Chicago also survives at the Gosfilmofond Russian State Archives.

 Adaptations

-The plot was adapted to stage in 1975 with music and lyrics by John Kander and Fred Ebb.
-It was a critical and commercial success, and was made into a musical film in 2002, starring Renée Zellweger as Roxie, Catherine Zeta-Jones as fellow murderess Velma Kelly, Richard Gere as Billy Flynn, Queen Latifah as Mama Morton, and John C. Reilly as Amos.
+The plot was adapted into a stage musical in 1975 with music and lyrics by John Kander and Fred Ebb and received mixed reviews.
+A 1996 City Center Encores! production received critical acclaim and later transferred to Broadway, ultimately becoming the longest-running musical revival on Broadway.
+The stage musical was made into a musical film in 2002, starring Renée Zellweger as Roxie, Catherine Zeta-Jones as fellow murderess Velma Kelly, Richard Gere as Billy Flynn, Queen Latifah as Mama Morton, and John C. Reilly as Amos.
 The film was also a hit and won the Academy Award for Best Picture in 2003.